Art-Sells/Arells/Build-Notes.md

 ### After Completion
 - Talk about 1 week wallet balance update - Arells 1.5 (24 hour wallet balance update)
 - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
+- Talk about working on Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
 - replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)
 - Add "Discord" section for any questions
 - Restructure MASS Fee Abstraction (based on MASSApi & MASSSupplicationApi & MASS architecture)